AlinaCalmis/Basic-Phrases/README.md

 # phrases
 This flutter app translates a list of few basic phrases from Romanian language to Russian.
-This application allows you to listen to the sentences when pressing the specific button of the choosen phrase.
+This application allows you to listen to pronunciation of the sentences when pressing the button of the choosen phrase.

 ## Enjoy